 13. Amendments and Waivers.

-The provisions of this Agreement may not be amended, modified, or supplemented or waived without the prior written consent of the Company and members of the Landis Group holding in excess of two-thirds of the aggregate of all Shares held by (or issuable to) such members.
+The provisions of this Agreement may not be amended, modified, or supplemented or waived without the prior written consent of the Company and Holders holding in excess of two-thirds of the aggregate of all Shares, Common Units and Series Z Preferred Units held by Holders.

 14. Notices.

-Except as set forth below, all notices and other communications provided for or permitted hereunder shall be in writing and shall be deemed to have been duly given if delivered personally or sent by registered or certified mail (return receipt requested), postage prepaid or courier or overnight delivery service to the respective parties at the following addresses (or at such other address for any party as shall be specified by like notice, provided, that notices of a change of address shall be effective only upon receipt thereof):
+Except as set forth below, all notices and other communications provided for or permitted hereunder shall be in writing and shall be deemed to have been duly given if delivered personally or sent by telex or telecopier, registered or certified mail (return receipt requested), postage prepaid or courier or overnight delivery service to the respective parties at the following addresses (or at such other address for any party as shall be specified by like notice, provided that notices of a change of address shall be effective only upon receipt thereof), and further provided that in case of directions to amend the Registration Statement pursuant to Section 3(f) or Section 7, a Holder must confirm such notice in writing by overnight express delivery with confirmation of receipt: